RahulModak74/Bayesian-Traffic-Prism/README.md

 🚀 What is Traffic-Prism?
 Traffic-Prism is an adaptive, AI-powered web application firewall (WAF) designed to complement existing WAFs like Nginx firewall, ModSecurity and DDoS FastNetMon.

-There are advanced XSS attacks/LDAP attacks/Polyglots that typically are experienced by high risk websites such as banks.
-But to counter them we need to track lot more data points like XSS headers which may impact performance.
-So they need to be carefully considered and implemented in enteprise environment.
-We offer consulting services/ training on how it can be implemented.

 Gen AI and LLM provide extra scoring engine that is highly effective against zero day vulnerabilities.

 Our software component risk-analysis.ejs has the placeholder to either include API or your custom model and directly get Gen AI risk scores.

-However owing to extreme dynamic nature and frequent changes (DeepSeek was recent such event) we have left it to end users to implement their Gen AI model.

-We will be happy to provide consultancy/training on how exactly such models can be trained.
-We highly recommened unsloth.ai for training your custom models.

-Professional Consulting: To develop custom modules, Gen AI integration, PowerBI based advance reporting or for training / production support pl get in touch pbi@bayesiananalytics.in
+Professional Consulting: To develop custom modules, advacned attacks like Polyglot, Gen AI integration, reporting or for training / production support pl get in touch pbi@bayesiananalytics.in

 🤝 How to Contribute
 We welcome contributions from developers, researchers, and cybersecurity professionals worldwide!
 Here's how you can help: